PJaramilloV/Precolombian-Dataset/README.md

 ## How to use

 If you plan on making your own repair task utilizing the framework of this dataset then you may follow these steps as a guide.
-Note: **the working directory is designed to be the same as the directory of the broken, complete, and repair subdirectories**.
+Note: **the working directory is designed to be the root level of the repository**, there are not many safeguards to guarantee good execution in other cases.

 1. Obtain point clouds from meshes.
     -